Lipoprotein(a)

 - Known family history of high Lp(a)

-- Diagnosis of familial hypercholesterolemia (FH), an inherited condition that causes the body to poorly recycle LDL or bad cholesterol
+- Diagnosis of familial hypercholesterolemia (FH), an inherited condition in which people may be born with very high LDL levels

 What is Lp(a)?